jmfieldman/phalanx/README.md

 ![Phalanx](bin/img/phalanx_title.png)

-Phalanx is a **Cassandra Migration utility written in Swift**, with ergonimics inspired by flyway.
+Phalanx is a **Cassandra Migration utility written in Swift**, with ergonomics inspired by flyway.

 ### Motivation